 Parents are asked to cooperate and help plan for their child to arrive on time.
 Upon arrival at school, students not participating in the breakfast program go directly to the classroom.
 As a service to our children and parents, BREAKFAST is served in the cafeteria between 7:15 a.m. and 7:45 a.m.
-Kindergarten students who choose to eat breakfast will receive their breakfast in their class.
-Students in grades 1 through 5 will drop-off their belongings in their class and pick up their breakfast card.
-All students should be in the cafeteria prior to 7:45 to eat breakfast.
-Students will take their bagged Grab and Go breakfast to their classroom to eat.
+Students in grades Kindergarten through 2nd will drop off their belongings in their class and pick up their breakfast card before reporting to the cafeteria to eat their breakfast.
+Students in grades 3rd through 5th grades will report directly to the cafeteria to pick up breakfast and eat in their classrooms.
+Lunch cards for 3rd - 5th grade students will be housed in the cafeteria.

 Please remember that if your child plans on eating breakfast, they should plan to arrive at school earlier than 7:35 to help prevent being marked tardy in their student agenda and to be ready for classroom instruction to start at 7:45.